-NELL [2] is a Carnegie Mellon University (CMU) online system which has extracted more than 50 million facts since 2010 by reading text from web pages.
+NELL Carlson et al. (2010) is a Carnegie Mellon University (CMU) online system which has extracted more than 50 million facts since 2010 by reading text from web pages.
 The facts cover everything from tea drinking to sports personalities.
-In this paper, we focus on a subset of NELL about sports, which was suggested by the NELL developers.
+In this paper, we focus on a susbset of NELL about sports, which was suggested by the NELL developers.
 NELL facts are represented in the form of dyadic ground atoms of the following kind.